London Borough of Tower Hamlets: History

-The London Borough of Tower Hamlets forms the core of the East End.
-The population of the area grew enormously in the 19th century, leading to extreme overcrowding and a concentration of poor people and immigrants throughout the area.
+The population of Tower Hamlets grew enormously in the 19th century, leading to extreme overcrowding and a concentration of poor people and immigrants throughout the area.
 (Note: From 1801 to 1821, the population of Bethnal Green more than doubled, and by 1831 had trebled (see table in population section).
 These incomers were principally weavers.
 For further details, see Andrew August, Poor Women's Lives: Gender, Work, and Poverty in Late-Victorian London, pp. 35–6 (Fairleigh Dickinson University Press, 1999), ISBN 0-8386-3807-4.)
 These problems were exacerbated by the construction of St Katharine Docks (1827) (Note: By the early 19th century, over 11,000 people were crammed into insanitary slums in an area, which took its name from the former Hospital of St Katherine that had stood on the site since the 12th century.) and the central London railway termini (1840–1875) with many displaced people moving into the area following the clearance of former slums and rookeries.
 Over the course of a century, the East End became synonymous with poverty, overcrowding, disease and criminality.

-The area was once characterised by rural settlements clustered around the City walls or along the main roads, surrounded by farmland, with marshes and small communities by the River, serving the needs of shipping and the Royal Navy.
+The area was once characterised by rural settlements clustered around the City walls or along the main roads, surrounded by farmland, with marshes and small communities by the river, serving the needs of shipping and the Royal Navy.
 Until the arrival of formal docks, shipping was required to land goods in the Pool of London, but industries related to construction, repair, and victualling of ships flourished in the area from Tudor times.
 The area attracted large numbers of rural people looking for employment.
 Successive waves of foreign immigration began with Huguenot refugees creating a new extramural suburb in Spitalfields in the 17th century.
 They were followed by Irish weavers, Ashkenazi Jews and, in the 20th century, Bangladeshis.